roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2245-Stamp-Edition/Datasheet/README.md

 ##### Power Supply

-RAK2245 Stamp Edition - LPWAN Gateway Concentrator Module is powered through 5V.
+RAK2245 WisLink-LoRa Stamp Edition is powered through 5V.
 It integrates the IOREF for Level Translator, which can communicate with 3.3V, 1.8V and other different voltage interfaces.